 Under Pennsylvania law, retail theft (or shoplifting as it is commonly known) can be generally defined as depriving a merchant of the possession, use, or benefit of merchandise without paying full retail value.
 Shoplifting is often thought of as a small crime committed by kids and teenagers who do not know any better.
-Unfortunately, our retail theft attorneys know that Pennsylvania law does not see it that way, especially if the accused shoplifter is a repeat offender or the merchandise has a high dollar value.
+Unfortunately, our retail theft lawyers know that Pennsylvania law does not see it that way, especially if the accused shoplifter is a repeat offender or the merchandise has a high dollar value.

 Shoplifting convictions can be very damaging, especially high grade convictions.
 In addition to the criminal consequences for a shoplifting conviction, other consequences include the troubles that go along with a conviction popping up every time a background check is run for things like school applications and potential employment.

 Types of retail theft

 Retail theft can occur in a number of different ways.
 As mentioned above, Pennsylvania law defines it as depriving a merchant of the possession, use, or benefit without paying full retail value of the merchandise which is applies to the following such scenarios:

 - Switching price tags so that the price paid for merchandise is lower than its actual value.

 - Employees may look at it as a job perk, but if an employer’s merchandise is taken by an employee without permission, it is shoplifting.

 - Removing security devices from merchandise can be used as evidence of intent to steal.

 - Underpinning is considered theft and occurs when employees give friends or family discounts or free merchandise.

 - Removing merchandise from one container and putting it into a lower priced container in order to pay less than the full retail value.